'Raging Bull' copyright fight headed for U.S. Supreme Court

 The court on Tuesday agreed to take up the case brought by Paula Petrella, daughter of the deceased screenwriter Frank Petrella.

-She says MGM Holdings Inc (MGMB.PK) and Twentieth Century Fox Home Entertainment have infringed the copyright of a 1963 screenplay upon which she alleges 1980 movie was based.
-Fox, a subsidiary of Twenty-First Century Fox Inc (FOXA.O), is a named defendant because it has the rights to distribute MGM movies on DVD.
+She says MGM Holdings Inc and Twentieth Century Fox Home Entertainment have infringed the copyright of a 1963 screenplay upon which she alleges 1980 movie was based.
+Fox, a subsidiary of Twenty-First Century Fox Inc, is a named defendant because it has the rights to distribute MGM movies on DVD.

 The critically acclaimed movie about the life of champion boxer Jake LaMotta, who was nicknamed Raging Bull, starred Robert DeNiro and was directed by Martin Scorsese.
 It won two Academy Awards in 1981, including the best actor award for DeNiro.